Carnac stones: Tumiac

 The tumulus of Tumiac is located in Arzon, in the Rhuys peninsula, south of the Gulf of Morbihan.
 It is also known as 'Caesar's mound' because, according to local legend, it served as an observatory for Julius Caesar during his war against the Veneti in 56 BC.

 The site was excavated in 1853.
 The crater visible at the top of the tumulus corresponds to the vertical hole made at the time for its exploration.
 It was the subject of new excavations and work in 1934, which brought to light several secondary burials.

 The tumulus, circular/elliptical in shape, is made up of layers of clay.
-It measures 50m in diameter and 15m in height.
-It contains a central rectangular burial chamber 4.40m long, 2.40m wide and 1.75m high.
-This chamber is made up of three monolithic supports and is covered with a quartz slab 4.80m long.
+It measures 50 m in diameter and 15 m in height.
+It contains a central rectangular burial chamber 4.40 m long, 2.40 m wide and 1.75 m high.
+This chamber is made up of three monolithic supports and is covered with a quartz slab 4.80 m long.
 It had a wooden floor and two engraved side slabs.
-The funerary chamber contained rich furniture consisting of 11 jadeite axes, 26 fibrolith axes and 249 callaïs beads.
+The funerary chamber contained rich furniture consisting of 11 jadeite axes, 26 fibrolite axes and 249 callaïs beads.
 These objects are kept in the Archaeological Museum of Vannes.
 According to carbon-14 dating, the tumulus of Tumiac was erected between 4790 and 4530 BC.

 The tumulus of Tumiac has been classified as a historical monument since 1923.

 Mané-er-Hroëk

-The Tumulus of Mané-er-Hroëk (also known as the Tumulus du Ruyk is located in Locmariaquer, Morbihan, immediately west of the hamlet of Er-Hroueg and about 1 km northeast of the Pierres Plates dolmen.
+The Tumulus of Mané-er-Hroëk (also known as the Tumulus du Ruyk) is located in Locmariaquer, Morbihan, immediately west of the hamlet of Er-Hroueg and about 1 km northeast of the Pierres Plates dolmen.

-The tumulus comprises a rectangular burial vault of about 5m by 3m, covered with two roofing slabs, supporting a mound about 100m long and 60m wide.
-The tumulus rises to approximately 15m above sea level, or almost 8m above the natural ground.
+The tumulus comprises a rectangular burial vault of about 5 m by 3 m, covered with two roofing slabs, supporting a mound about 100 m long and 60 m wide.
+The tumulus rises to approximately 15 m above sea level, or almost 8 m above the natural ground.
 The current entrance, with a staircase, is a modern addition.
 An engraved stele, found broken into three pieces, stands next to the entrance.

 The tumulus was excavated in 1863 by the Polymathic Society of Morbihan.
-These excavations led to the discovery of the vault and stele and brought to light 106 precious stone axes (the largest of which measures 46cm), 49 callaïs beads and 9 callaïs pendants.
+These excavations led to the discovery of the vault and stele and brought to light 106 precious stone axes (the largest of which measures 46 cm), 49 callaïs beads and 9 callaïs pendants.
 These objects were subsequently deposited in the Archeological Museum of Vannes.
 The tumulus has been classified as a historical monument since 1889.